Gilet

 An Adidas Helionic Down vest as an example of a modern design for a hooded down gilet, featuring seamless quilted pockets filled with down.

-A gilet (/dʒɪ'leɪ/) or body warmer is a sleeveless jacket resembling a waistcoat or blouse.
+A gilet (/'dʒiːleɪ/, /usalsodʒɪ'leɪ/) or body warmer (in the U.S., commonly called a vest) is a sleeveless jacket resembling a waistcoat or blouse.

 History

 Gilets can be waist- to knee-length and are typically straight-sided rather than fitted, but historically, they were fitted and embroidered.

 In 19th-century dressmaking, a gilet was a dress bodice shaped like a man's waistcoat.

 Applications

 Gilets are often worn as an outer layer, for extra warmth outdoors, or indoors on occasion.

 Fashion gilets can be made of cloth, fake fur, or knitted wool.

-Sports gilets are often windproof and made of fleece or a similar synthetic material.
+Sports gilets are often windproof and made of wool fleece or a similar synthetic material, Polar fleece.

 High-end hiking jackets often have an integral gilet inside them, which can be zipped on and off, as well as insulated with down.

 Racing cyclists use thin light gilets with a windproof front and mesh back.

 Shooting gilets are rugged and made of leather.

 Short, overwear gilets are called bodywarmers in the United Kingdom.